June 03, 2020

 You have to definitely go to the dashboard that it even showed up on the dashboard.
 All the continuous testing of our integration is something we haven’t done a lot about, but that’s something we need to solve.

 JM: Okay.
-Well, Soumya, thank you for coming on the show.
+Well, Soumya, thank you for coming to the show.
 It’s been great talking to you about RudderStack.

 Soumyadeb: Thanks for having me.
 It was really nice talking to you.